benhowell/benhowell.github.com/_drafts/should-i-become-a-programmer-making-breaking-intrigue.md

 #### Should you, or someone you know, become a Programmer?

-I'm not claiming that the indicators I outline in this article are definitive, however personal experience and having worked with many, many different people over the years lead me to believe that there are a few common traits that indicate certain people would be quite capable of becoming software enngineers and enjoy doing so.
-I've deliberately avoided mentioning any academic qualifiers in this article because I wanted to look at the subject from a personal interest and motivation angle rather than academic proficiency in subjects (e.g. mathematics, logic, computer science) or intelligence angle.
+I'm not claiming that the indicators I've outlined in this article are definitive, however personal experience leads me to believe that the common thread throughout the examples above (Making, Breaking and Intrigue) indicate that people posessing these traits would be quite capable of becoming competent software engineers and most likely enjoy doing so as a career.

+I've deliberately avoided mentioning any academic qualifiers in this article because in my opinion, the subject needs to be considered first from a personal interest and motivation angle before an academic proficiency in certain subjects (e.g. mathematics, logic, computer science) or intelligence angle.

 If you, one of your kids, or someone you know likes to know how things work, making things, breaking things or has a genuine appreciation or intrigue for the technicalities of things, in whatever subject, then programming may be a fulfilling and valuable career path to consider.